20 Things to Do with Cornstarch

 The next time the kids make arts and crafts, try this easy way to make paste.
-Mix 3 teaspoons of cornstarch for every 4 teaspoons of cold water.
+Mix three teaspoons of cornstarch for every four teaspoons of cold water.
 Stir until it reaches a paste-like consistency.
 This is especially great for applying with fingers.
 You can also add food colouring so that the paste can be used for painting objects.

 If you move an iron around a bit too slowly you could end up with a scorch mark on your favourite shirt.
 If this happens, wet the scorched area and cover it with cornstarch.
 Allow the cornstarch to dry, then brush it away along with the scorch mark.

 Whether it’s on clothing or table linens, you can remove or reduce a bloodstain with this method.
 Make a paste of cornstarch mixed with cold water.
 Cover the spot with the cornstarch paste and rub it gently into the fabric.
 Now put the cloth in a sunny location to dry.
 Once dry, brush off the remaining residue.
 If the stain is not completely gone, repeat the process.

 If the sparkle has gone from your good silverware, make a paste by mixing cornstarch with water and, using a damp cloth, apply it to your silverware.
 Let it dry, then rub it off with a soft cloth to reveal that old shine.

 Remove ink stains from carpet

 Oh no, ink on the carpet!
 In this case, a little spilled milk might save you from crying.
 Mix the milk with cornstarch to make a paste.
 Apply the paste to the ink stain.
 Allow the concoction to dry on the carpet for a few hours, then brush off the dried residue and vacuum it up.